yunkunrao/tendermint.com/content/intro/getting-started/deploy-testnet.md

   mach4 # Configuration directory for the Tendermint core daemon on machine 4
 ```

-You can change the files in the app folder to change which TMSP application run on your testnet.
+You can change the files in the app folder to change which ABCI application run on your testnet.
-The default script app/init.sh gets run on each node to install the TMSP application straight from Github.
+The default script app/init.sh gets run on each node to install the ABCI application straight from Github.
 Edit core/init.sh to change the Tendermint version being run.

 Now start the testnet service.